 Academic Excellence & Affordability

-At Worcester State, we are committed to providing high quality, affordable, education to all students.
+Worcester State University strives to provide high quality, affordable, education to all students.
 Worcester State is ranked a “Best Value” college by the Princeton Review and is the only Massachusetts State University to earn a “Best in the Northeast” for 17 consecutive years.
 Below are the graduate school costs:

 |Graduate Tuition (per credit)||$169.00|